teracyhq-incubator/chef-cookbook-docker_compose/README.md

 - `compose_files` - The list of Compose files that makes up the Docker Compose application.
 The specified file names are passed to the `docker-compose` command in the order in which they appear in the list.

+- `services` - The list of services to start or stop.
+ Defaults to all services that are specified in the Compose files.

 - `remove_orphans` - Remove containers for services not defined in the Compose file.